 Other issues arising in connection with mobilization are also being resolved.
 In particular, those related to the registration of vehicles in the TCC.

-“Such a norm existed before, although in recent decades its implementation was not very strictly controlled,” says Vladimir Balin. – Now control is being strengthened, and in connection with this some difficulties arise.
+“Such a norm existed before, although in recent decades its implementation was not very strictly controlled,” says Vladimir Balin. — Now control is being strengthened, and in this regard some difficulties arise.
 For example, according to the law, if a vehicle leaves the territory of the region for more than a month, then permission from the TCC is required.
 Meanwhile, drivers sometimes have to make quite long journeys.
 If, for example, a carrier from Kharkov travels to Kazakhstan or Uzbekistan, then this may last longer than a month.
 Thus, permission must be obtained, and many businesses do not know how to do this.
-Therefore, we are now trying to get clarification regarding the procedure for obtaining these permits.”
+So now we are trying to get clarification on the procedure for obtaining these permits.”

 Prices will still rise